An inside look into Patrick Mahomes’ private jet - NewsBreak

 Along with Mahomes, Airshare also has partnered with the Chiefs for about 10 years to bring in some high-value free agents and draft picks.

-Airshare started in Wichita in 2000, moved to KC in 2005 and is the tenth largest private jet operator with more than 50 private jets all over the country.
-The next step for the company: expansion.
+Airshare started in Wichita in 2000, moved to KC in 2005 and is the 10th largest private jet operator with more than 50 private jets all over the country.
+The next step for the company is expansion.

 “We actually have bases up from Chicago all the way down to South Texas all the way out to Colorado and then also to Buffalo, New York.
 The plan is to just do what we’re doing, keep migrating east and west and fill in all the gaps.”